 Endowing the Future, Preserving the Past

-Beginning with its name, the Shiloh Museum of Ozark History seeks to preserve our Ozark heritage.
+Beginning with our name, the Shiloh Museum of Ozark History seeks to preserve our Ozark heritage.
 Shiloh was the name of the pioneer community that became Springdale in the 1870s.
 As a regional history museum located in downtown Springdale since 1968, we offer a gathering point for residents, scholars, school children, community groups, heritage seekers, and newcomers to the area.
-To honor in perpetuity the men, women, and children who have shaped our history, we manage an extensive collection of artifacts, an acclaimed collection of photographs, both permanent and changing exhibits, and eight historic buildings.
+We work every day to honor in perpetuity the men, women, and children who have shaped our history.

 ABOUT THE ENDOWMENT

-The Shiloh Museum Board of Trustees established the endowment fund in 1992 to ensure the long-term financial stability of the museum.
-The funds are administered by the Northwest Arkansas Community Foundation, a nonprofit with funds built through charitable contributions dedicated to improving the quality of life for the people in Washington, Benton, Carroll, and Madison Counties.
+In 1992, the museum’s board of trustees established an endowment fund to ensure the long-term financial stability of the museum.
+The funds are administered by the Northwest Arkansas Community Foundation (NWACF) , a nonprofit with funds built through charitable contributions dedicated to improving the quality of life for the people in Washington, Benton, Carroll, and Madison Counties.
 NWACF is a member of the Council on Foundations and has met all national standards for governance and accountability of community foundations.
 Anyone may make a contribution to the Shiloh Museum endowment or may memorialize a loved one through a contribution.
 Other monies are added through fund raising, matching gifts, planned giving, and bequests.
-The museum's endowment reached $300,000 in its first ten years and $500,000 in twelve more years.
-It continues to grow through the care, concern, and generosity of the museum's friends.
+The museum’s endowment reached $300,000 in its first ten years and $500,000 in twelve more years.
+It continues to grow through the care, concern, and generosity of the museum’s friends.

 Alongside the achievements of better-known pioneers in the area, many smaller contributors made the Ozarks what it is today.
 The names of those contributors may be lost to us, but their legacy lives on in the communities they helped to build.
 The same willingness to participate is what we ask of you.
 In whatever way you can, at whatever level suits you, join the museum’s efforts to preserve the past for the future!
 Contributions can take many forms.
 Stocks, bonds, cash, and property can be managed by the fund.
 Planned giving through trusts and wills offers another opportunity to contribute.
 Many donors choose the museum endowment as a way to honor the memory of a friend or family member.
 All donations are tax deductible.
 For more specific advice, consult your financial and tax advisors.
 We promise you will be remembered.
 The museum recognizes donors through a quarterly newsletter, in a permanent record book, and through other public acknowledgements.